bidr11/DiscordC2.NET/README.md

 ## Installation
 ### Setting up the server and the bot
-To use DiscordGo, you need to create a Discord bot and a Discord server.
+To use DiscordC2.NET, you need to create a Discord bot and a Discord server.
 After that, invite the bot to your server.

 Click [here](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-) to learn how to create a server and [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create a bot and retrieve your token.
 And finally, [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) to invite the bot to your server.
 Put your Bot Token, Main usage channel ID, and testing server ID into `appsettings.conf`.